hazelcast/hazelcast-reference-manual/src/HazelcastOverview.md

 It provides elastically scalable distributed In-Memory computing, widely recognized as the fastest and most scalable approach to application performance.
 Hazelcast does this in open source.
-More importantly, Hazelcast makes distributed computing simple by offering distributed implementations of many developer friendly interfaces from Java such as Map, Queue, ExecutorService, Lock, and JCache.
+More importantly, Hazelcast makes distributed computing simple by offering distributed implementations of many developer-friendly interfaces from Java such as Map, Queue, ExecutorService, Lock, and JCache.
 For example, the Map interface provides an In-Memory Key Value store which confers many of the advantages of NoSQL in terms of developer friendliness and developer productivity.